Click here to see a video of innovative computing technologies being used in a Junior school

 Lorraine had a career in finance before re-training to work with children in 1999.
 She has worked across Key stage 1 to 3 and ran a thriving business as a Private Tutor supporting core subjects.
 Her training in SEND supports her work to inspire children to achieve their personal best.
-Lorraine has initiated and developed a children's digital newspaper in an Outstanding School in Kent, working with Peter to explore more complex digital media & film, developing an online news programme.
-This has earnt praise from Adobe, the BBC, children's authors, Bexley Borough, the London Marathon and artists from Aardman Animations, as well as the national children's newspaper; First News.
-Lorraine has combined her knowledge of learning, creativity and technology to develop and run Innovation Club with Peter.
+Lorraine has initiated and developed a children's digital newspaper in an Outstanding School in Kent, working with Peter to explore more complex digital media & film, developing an award winning online news programme.
+This has earnt praise from Adobe, the BBC, children's authors, the London Borough of Bexley, the London Marathon and artists from Aardman Animations, as well as the national children's newspaper; First News.
+Lorraine is an Arts Award Adviser.
+She has combined her knowledge of learning, creativity and technology to develop and run Innovation Club with Peter.

 Consultants who helped devise the clubs